ebertti/django-admin-easy/README.rst

 django-admin-easy
 =================

-Collection of admin fields, decorators and mixin to help to create computed or custom fields more friendly and easy way
+Collection of admin fields, decorators and mixin to help to create computed or custom fields more friendly and easy way.

 .. image:: https://badges.gitter.im/Join%20Chat.svg
   :alt: Join the chat at https://gitter.im/ebertti/django-admin-easy